mhigbee21/Igniter.js/README.md

 <script>

-  Event listeners are simple replace click with the listener you need
+  Event listeners are simple.
+Replace click with the listener you need
   $i("#toggleBtn").listen("click", function(){
       $i("#div").toggle();
   });

-You could use the method listen like the above example, clicks events are used so much, I made an event listener just for click
+You could use the method listen like the above example, click events are used so much, I made an event listener just for it
 $i("#clearBtn").click( function(){
     $i("#user-form").clearForm();
 });